Disneyland Resort: Future expansion and proposed DisneylandForward project

 Disney announced plans to build a fourth hotel at the resort in 2016, slated for an opening in 2021.
 In August 2018, the hotel was placed on hold indefinitely because of a dispute with the city of Anaheim.
 The project was cancelled in October 2018 when the Anaheim City Council removed tax incentives.

 In March 2021, Disney announced a new project for the resort called DisneylandForward.
 This proposal is designed to change the city of Anaheim's zoning rules so that Disney can build more theme park space for both Disneyland and Disney California Adventure.
 Proposals have included building more space where Pixar Place Hotel and the surrounding parking lots on the west-side of the resort currently reside.
 Rumors have surfaced that a new version of a mixed-use Disney Springs would be built near the Toy Story parking lot.
 In May 2024, DisneylandForward received final approval from the Anaheim City Council.

 In June 2025, it was announced that the east side of the resort will receive a new transportation hub, which will include a 6,000-space parking structure and pedestrian bridge.
-Construction is scheduled to start in fall 2026.
+Construction began in August 2026.

 Location

 The Disneyland Resort is located several miles south of downtown Anaheim, in an area branded by the city as the Anaheim Resort near the border of neighboring Garden Grove.
 The resort is generally bounded by Harbor Boulevard to the east, Katella Avenue to the south, Walnut Street to the west and Ball Road to the north.
 Interstate 5 borders the resort at an angle on the northeastern corner.

 Not all land bordered by these streets is part of the Disneyland Resort, particularly near the intersection of Harbor Boulevard and Katella Avenue, and along Ball Road between Disneyland Drive and Walnut Street.
 Disneyland Drive cuts through the resort on a north–south route and provides access to the Mickey & Friends Parking Structure, Downtown Disney, and the three hotels.
 Magic Way connects Walnut Street to Disneyland Drive just south of the Mickey & Friends Parking Structure and provides access to the parking structure, Disneyland Hotel, and Downtown Disney.

 Special off-ramps from Interstate 5 combined with a reversible flyover over the intersection of Ball Road and Disneyland Drive permit access into and out of the Mickey & Friends and Pixar Pals parking garages during peak morning and evening traffic times.

-Public transportation is provided by Anaheim Resort Transportation with services to Anaheim's Arctic Station which offers connections to Greater L.A.'s Metrolink regional rail.
+Public transportation is provided by Anaheim Resort Transportation with services to Anaheim's ARTIC Station which offers connections to Greater L.A.'s Metrolink regional rail.